What Are The Signs I Should See a Therapist?

 Whether it’s the death of a loved one, divorce, job loss, or a traumatic event, life doesn’t always work out and sometimes it can be really cruel.
 When these events happen in your life, don’t pretend to be okay and mask the pain.
 Take the time you need to process the event and talk through the pain you are experiencing.
 The longer we hold in our pain, the harder it is to work through.
 Take the time you need right now to work through the ball of crap that life just threw at you.

-3. People have noticed that you are not acting like yourself
+People have noticed you are not acting like yourself

 Sometimes, the unhappiness we are experiencing is so subconscious that we don't even notice the pain we’re going through.
 The people close to us might.
 When someone in your life asks you if everything is going ok because you seem off lately, take that as a sign to check out what’s going on inside.
 Their observations can lead to your insights, so take them seriously.

-4. You know that you’re in a funk and you can’t shake it
+You know that you're in a funk and can't shake it

-5. You were recently diagnosed with a medical or a mental health condition
+You were recently diagnosed with a medical or mental health condition

 Being diagnosed with a medical condition is nothing to be ashamed of.
 Being diagnosed with a mental health condition should be and hopefully, one day will be, the same.
 If you were recently diagnosed with an anxiety disorder, a mood disorder, or any other medical condition, using therapy to process this diagnosis is extremely beneficial.